medialab/xan/docs/cmd/plot.md

                                terminal size cannot be found (i.e. when piping to file).
                                Can also be given as a ratio of the terminal's height e.g. "0.5".
-    -S, --small-multiples <n>  Display small multiples (also called facet grids) of datasets given by -c, --category or -Y, --add-series using the provided number of grid columns.
+    -S, --small-multiples <n>  Display small multiples (also called facet grids) of datasets given by -c, --category or when multiple series are provided to <y>, using the provided number of grid columns.
 The plot will all share the same x scale but use a different y scale by default.
 See --share-y-scale and --separate-x-scale to tweak this behavior.
     --share-x-scale <yes|no>   Give "yes" to share x scale for all plot when drawing small multiples with -S, or "no" to keep them separate.
                                [default: yes]
     --share-y-scale <yes|no>   Give "yes" to share y scale for all plot when drawing small multiples with -S, or "no" to keep them separate.
-Defaults to "yes" when -c, --category is given and "no" when -Y, --add-series is given.
+Defaults to "yes" when -c, --category is given and "no" when multiple series are provided to <y>.
     -M, --marker <name>        Marker to use.
 Can be one of (by order of size): 'braille', 'dot', 'halfblock', 'bar', 'block'.
                                [default: braille]